peter9teufel/raspmedia/README.md

   * Execute the main python script (needs all required packages to be installed locally)
   * Compile the application using pyinstaller and the provided *.spec* files (needs all required packages to be installed locally)
   * Executable versions of all applications can be compiled by navigating to the *Desktop* directory and executing *build_mac.sh* (Mac OS X), *build_win.bat* (Windows) or *build_linux.sh* (Ubuntu, Fedora) from there.
 This will compile the desktop applications, put the executable files (*.app* on Mac OS X, *.exe* on Windows, executable file on Ubuntu/Fedora) in a *Release* directory and clean up the *build* and *dist* directories.
 The *build_mac.sh* (Mac OS X), *build_linux.sh* (Ubuntu, Fedora) and *build_win.bat* (Windows) scripts need pyinstaller and all required packages to be installed locally as for building a single application directly with pyinstaller.
 If you have questions on the needed dependencies feel free to contact me.
-  * Get a compiled version for your system (if available) at http://bit.do/raspmedia I will upload working executables there.
+  * Get a compiled version for your system (if available) at http://bit.do/raspmedia

 As the desktop applications are one-file-executables that have all necessary python sources packed they need no further installation.
 Simply copy/paste them on your PC/Mac and execute them.